syedyasirkamal/agileproject/README.md

 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/Pair%20Programming_Sprint%204_Yasir%20and%20Uriel.png)

 ### Test-Driven Development
 > Our team is building our product test-first.
-Our team created at least 1 BDD/A-TDD test and over 30 micro-scale unit tests in the test suite and they all pass.
+Our team created at least 1 BDD/A-TDD test and 46 micro-scale unit tests in the test suite and they all pass.
 The files of tests and explanations can be found at this URL:
 >
 > TDD (46 tests): https://github.com/syedyasirkamal/agileproject/blob/main/app/test/tests_chidolingo_main.py
 > BDD (1 feature, 1 scenario, 3 steps): https://github.com/syedyasirkamal/agileproject/tree/main/features